Employee Expenses and Job Deductions

 Rural Mail Carriers' Vehicle Expenses

-You can generally deduct expenses for subscriptions to professional or trade publications related to your work.
+You can generally deduct expenses for subscriptions to professional or trade publications or magazines related to your work.

 Travel expenses are sustained when traveling on business away from home for your employer.
 While you may deduct travel expenses incurred in connection with a temporary work assignment, you cannot deduct travel expenses paid in relation to an indefinite work assignment.